Esparto: Paper

 Esparto grass is known for its use in papermaking.
-The fiber makes a high quality paper often used in book manufacturing.
+The fibre makes a high quality paper often used in book manufacturing.
 First used in Great Britain in 1850 by Thomas Routledge who imported it from southern Spain, and it was greatly exploited by Edward Lloyd at his paper mills at Bow-Bridge and Sittingbourne from the 1860s.
 Lloyd imported his raw materials from Oran and Arzew in Algeria.
 It has been extensively used in the UK and Europe, but due to transportation costs, it is rarely found in the United States.
 Most paper made from esparto is usually combined with 5% to 10% wood pulp.

-The fibers are fairly short in relation to their width, yet do not create any significant amount of dust.
-Because of the short fiber length, the tensile strength of the paper is less than that of many other papers, but its resistance to shrinkage and stretching is superior, and the paper is a well-filled, dense paper with excellent inking qualities.
+The fibres are fairly short in relation to their width, yet do not create any significant amount of dust.
+Because of the short fibre length, the tensile strength of the paper is less than that of many other papers, but its resistance to shrinking and stretching is superior, and it is a well-filled, dense paper with excellent inking qualities.
 It also has very good folding properties.

 Some manufacturers of rolling paper may use esparto, which might lead to a slightly higher carcinogen level when burned.

 Other uses

 The old leaves, which are under the plant, were used to make the traditional torches of southern Spain, named "hachos".
 They are also used by beekeepers to produce smoke while taking honey from the hives.

 Shepherds would sometimes weave a makeshift spoon from esparto leaves to eat curdle.

+Dried esparto leaves were used in the construction of slings by Balearic slingers from the mid-4th century BCE onwards, after processing into long fibres.